hanishkvc/prgs-sdr-kspecanal/README.rst

 Software
 ---------

-Linux with python3 and PyRtlSdr.
+Linux with python3 and the following python modules/libraries NumPy, MatplotLib and PyRtlSdr.

 Hardware
 ---------